equipment

-• Crop frame body that’s durable, high-resolution and offers 8fps continuous shooting with or without the attached grip (weight saver)
+• Offers 10fps continuous shooting with or without the attached grip (weight saver)

 Canon 5d Mark II | for travel, portraits and anything requiring full-frame shooting